BogdanClinciu/Bogdan_Exercise2/README.md

 Implementation:

-The chosen type for the polynome type is a Dictionary<int, float> with the key as power and value as coeficient.
+The chosen type for the polynome type is a Dictionary<int, float> with the key as exponent and value as coeficient.
   This datatype was chosen becasue of the unique value of the keys in a dictionary.
 A polynomial should have a of each exponent value.

 PolynomeMath namspace is used to perform the mathemathical operations on the polynome type.